-Today, a tattoo artists dream would be for a client to give them carte blanche on design and style; something that would push their personal boundaries of imagination and skill.
+Today, a tattoo artist's dream would be for a client to give them carte blanche on design and style; something that would push their personal boundaries of imagination and skill.
 When we think of the American traditional tattoo artists of the mid-forties and fifties, flash meant something completely different than what it means today.
-These flash pieces, proudly portrayed on the walls of their studios, were their own designs, their own unique versions of what would become a cornerstone of classic design in tattooing.
-These design were not merely a fashionable social trend that hip teenagers were dying to obtain.
-Oh no, these were once off, ground-breaking new designs.
-These tattoos were a Björk album in a world of bubble-gum pop.
+These flash pieces proudly portrayed on the walls of their studios, were their own designs, their own unique versions of what would become a cornerstone of classic design in tattooing.
+These designs were not merely a fashionable social trend that hip teenagers were dying to obtain.
+Oh no, these were once-off, ground-breaking new designs.
+These tattoos were a Björk album in a world of bubblegum pop.
 Back then you did not just waltz into your local tattoo parlour and hand the artist a design that you want, you got what was available on the flash wall.
 I think it’s rather interesting how the meaning of flash has changed over time from being a flash artist to being a Xerox machine.
-Some tattoo studios in the U.S.A is still primarily flash based.
-At these shops you can choose from flash design available, drawn in each individual artists own unique style.
+Some tattoo studios in the U.S.A. is still primarily flash based.
+At these shops, you can choose from flash designs available, drawn in each individual artist's own unique style.